“People meet each other without prior knowledge. It is a person’s character which displays their true attributes to the eyes.”

 Our initial goal was to develop human resources in Bangladesh to improve quality of nurse education.
 Since 2003, BHP volunteers have been working with Dhaka’s IUBAT- International University of Business Agriculture and Technology to launch a nursing school (BScN degree).
 IUBAT alumni are now working in Bangladesh and Nepal as front-line nurses, instructors and leaders.
 Others have emigrated for jobs or graduate study.

 Our next priority was to “train the trainers” and to develop Open Educational Resources for novice nurse educators in partnership with Nurses International.
-Now we are creating career pathways for nurses and others by assisting IUBAT to start a Masters in Public Health Program.
+Now we are creating career pathways by supporting nurses and others studying at the Masters level in Public Health.

 More recently, BHP volunteers have assisted development of nursing care in hospitals through infection control and quality improvement.
 As well, BHP volunteers are helping to improve home care for elderly and disabled people.
-Currently we are partnering with a rural development NGO to build a primary school as well as a vocational college that will train engineers, computer technologists, community health workers and other technical trades.
+Currently we are partnering with a rural development NGO that runs a primary school and a vocational college that will train engineers, computer technologists, community health workers and other technical trades.

 -